josefsbreakfast/Polaris-Protocol/Disruption_Kit/Big_Picture_Protocols/🦕_Elder_Influencers/🕸️_World_Webs/🗺️_linguistic_silk_road_how_words_travel.md

 ## 🏮 Footer

-*Linguistic Silk Road — How Words Travel* is a Polaris cultural‑forensics node.
+*🗺️ Linguistic Silk Road — How Words Travel* is a Polaris cultural‑forensics node.
 It follows etymology as evidence of encounter, showing that every sentence in English is a small archive of world history.

 *Survivor authorship is sovereign.
 Containment is never neutral.*

-_Last updated: 2025‑11‑07_
+_Last updated: 2025-12-12_